THE COMPLETE GUIDE TO BECOMING A PRO FOOTBALLER

 The Problem with Joining a Football CV website

-These websites are used to post your CV/resume to show off your skills and experience.
-It can help bring that exposure to use but it relies on just waiting and someone coming across your profile and impressing them.
+The purpose of CV websites is to create a profile and post your CV.
+It can help expose you to agents and scouts but it relies on waiting on someone coming across your profile and impressing them.
 It is possible to be “discovered” this way but it may not be the best option if it means you’re just consistently waiting for life to do you a favor.

 Should I get an agent and scout?

-This is definitely effective as they’ll help you find offers and clubs out there but only after you’ve reached a certain level.
+This is definitely effective as they’ll help you find offers and clubs to play for but only after you’ve reached a certain level.
 Before this is effective, you have to do the groundwork and build your way up.
-Once you’ve gotten through the tough part, getting an agent may be more convenient for you.
+Once you’ve gotten through the tough part, getting an agent may be convenient for you.

 Hopefully this advice encourages you to get out there and get back to hustling.
 Although the path may not be straight or easy, it is definitely worthwhile once you make it.